Petrichor625/BATraj-Behavior-aware-Model/README.md

 ## Citation
 **BAT: Behavior-Aware Human-Like Trajectory Prediction for Autonomous Driving**, proceeding on the Association for the Advancement of Artificial Intelligence (AAAI) 2024.
-(Camera-ready)

 ```
 @inproceedings{liao2024bat,